abdulghani/knam-assignment/README.md

 ### Cleanup

-After you're using the API, if you need to cleanup docker image running, you can use `npm run cleanup` command.
+After you're finished using the API, if you need to cleanup docker image running, you can use `npm run cleanup` command.

 ## Design Choices
 - Hono over Express, Identical API with helper packages for documentations.